Kotlin/kotlinx-datetime/README.md

 val datetimeInBerlin = currentMoment.toLocalDateTime(tzBerlin)
 ```

-`LocalDateTime` instance can be constructed from individual components:
+A `LocalDateTime` instance can be constructed from individual components:

 ```kotlin
 val kotlinReleaseDateTime = LocalDateTime(2016, 2, 15, 16, 57, 0, 0)